Patterns of Care

 How can we collect utilization data to improve the evidence base for genomic cancer medicine technologies, such as molecularly targeted cancer therapies and genomic testing of predictive biomarkers?

 Which physicians and types of patients are using molecularly targeted treatments and predictive biomarkers?
 How are cancer predictive biomarkers influencing choice of treatment?

 What beneficial and adverse health outcomes are associated with the use of cancer predictive biomarkers and molecularly targeted treatments?
 What are the unintended consequences of these agents?

 Patterns of Care and Rare Cancers

 What proportions of patients with rare cancers receive only palliative care?
 How do patterns of care vary by location or stage of the tumor?

 Which chemotherapeutic agents are being given?
 How does surgical specialty influence aggressiveness of the surgery?

 What is the decision process for selecting adjuvant chemotherapies?
 What treatment options are presented to patients?
 Are patients offered clinical trials?
 What are the characteristics of patients who refuse treatment and/or referral?

 Are patients with rare cancers being treated in “centers of excellence,” comprehensive cancer centers, or in community hospitals?
-What are the characteristics of patients being referred to “centers of excellence,” comprehensive cancer centers, or not being referred?
+What are the characteristics of patients being referred to “centers of excellence” or comprehensive cancer centers, or patients not being referred?
 What are the referral patterns?
 Does therapy vary by treating facility?
 Does survival vary by treating facility?

 Do therapies vary by physician characteristics?
 Are physicians with subspecialty training or physicians who treat larger numbers of patients with rare diseases more aggressive with surgery and chemotherapies than are other oncologists?